Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Introduction

 \section{Introduction}

-In \cite{Bor98}, Borcherds defined a lifting of (nearly holomorphic) vector valued modular forms for the Weil representation attached to a lattice $L$ of signature $(2,n)$ to modular forms for a subgroup of the orthogonal group of $L$.
+In \cite{Bor98}, Borcherds defined a lifting of (weakly holomorphic) vector valued modular forms for the Weil representation attached to an even lattice $L$ of signature $(2,n)$ to modular forms for a subgroup of the orthogonal group of $L$.
 Moreover, the divisor of the resulting modular form is known, and these modular forms have infinite product expansions similar to the Dedekind $\eta$-function

 at the cusps and are therefore called \emph{Borcherds products}.